WebDevLuke/My-Articles/2017-naming-conventions-for-sizes-in-scalable-css/copy.md

 # Naming Conventions for Sizes in Scalable CSS

-In this article I’ll be exploring how naming conventions can be used to represent sizes in scalable CSS.
+In this article, I’ll be exploring how naming conventions can be used to represent sizes in scalable CSS.

-So what do I mean by this?
+So, what do I mean by this?
 One aspect of scalable CSS commonly involves creating patterns, components and utilities which are reusable across the codebase.
-Below is a very simple object pattern which boxes off content, similar to the island object as detailed by [Harry Roberts](https://csswizardry.com/2011/10/the-island-object/):
+Below is a very simple object pattern which boxes off content, similar to the island object, as detailed by [Harry Roberts](https://csswizardry.com/2011/10/the-island-object/):-

 ```css
 .o-box {